WHAT IS THE MA IN MARRIAGE AND FAMILY STUDIES?

 ADMISSION TO THE PROGRAM

-Students must possess a Bachelor's degree (180 ECTS).
-Since the study concept is postgraduate training it requires at least one year of practical experience working in the area of study or in a related occupational field, e.g. church ministry.
-This should be fulfilled before the studies on campus begin, has to be confirmed in writing by an On-site Mentor or Supervisor and counts for 30 ECTS.
+Students must possess a Bachelor's degree or equivalent (180 ECTS, EQF level 6).
+Since the study concept is postgraduate training it requires at least one year of practical experience working in the area of study, e.g. church ministry.
+This should be fulfilled before the studies on campus begin, has to be confirmed in writing by an On-site Mentor or Supervisor, and is awarded 30 ECTS.
+This gives the student the same entrance level as the consecutive entry into Masters study, which leads to the same level of qualification and eligibility.

 German law makes provision in certain cases that students may engage in postgraduate training by completing an entrance examination rather than possessing a bachelor's degree.